duarte-pompeu/greatpytools2025/article.md

 - **uv**: as reliable as above, but much faster and all in one

 So far, I'm happy with uv, which also has a few other goodies:

 - install packages directly from git (poetry and others are also able to)
-- easier to manage machine learning packages (heard pytorch is actually installable with `uv`)
+- easier to manage machine learning packages (heard it can actually manage `pytorch`)
 - can install packages in editable mode (useful for development, poetry and others are also able to)